 Let’s take a look at some of the key regulations for sportsbooks in IN.

 A 9.5% tax rate will be imposed on all gross revenue.
-A part of this amount will be put towards problem gambling organisations.
+A part of this amount will be put towards problem gambling organizations.

-Each vendor will have to pay a $10,000 fee for a licence.
+Each vendor will have to pay a $10,000 fee for a license.
 An annual fee of $50,000 for renewal also applies.